-Effective January 1, 2000, the Company entered into severance agreements with named executive officers John S. Brinzo, Director, Chairman and Chief Executive Officer, Thomas J. O'Neil, President and Chief Operating Officer, William R. Calfee, Executive Vice President-Commercial, and executive officer, Cynthia B. Bezik, Senior Vice President-Finance; and effective April 16, 2001, the Company entered into a severance agreement with named executive officer David H. Gunning, Director and Vice Chairman ("Agreements"), which Agreements specify certain financial arrangements that the Company will provide upon the termination of such officers' employment with the Company under certain circumstances.
+Effective January 1, 2000, the Company entered into severance agreements with named executive officers John S. Brinzo, Director, Chairman, President and Chief Executive Officer, William R. Calfee, Executive Vice President-Commercial, Thomas J. O'Neil, President-Cliffs International Division and Cynthia B. Bezik, former Senior Vice President and Chief Financial Officer; effective April 16, 2001, the Company entered into a severance agreement with named executive officer David H. Gunning, Director and Vice Chairman; and effective March 9, 2004 the Company entered into a severance agreement with named executive officer, Edward C. Dowling, Executive Vice President - Operations and one other executive officer ("Agreements").
+The Agreement with Ms. Bezik was terminated upon her termination of employment from the Company on July 29, 2003.
+The Agreements specify certain financial arrangements that the Company will provide upon the termination of such officers' employment with the Company under certain circumstances.
 The Agreements are intended to ensure continuity, stability and fair treatment of such executive officers of the Company in the event of a "change in control" of the Company (as defined in the Agreements).
 The terms of the Agreements are automatically extended on January 1 of each year, for an additional year, unless the Company or the officer give notice, not later than September 30 of the immediately preceding year, that it or they do not want the terms extended.
-The terms currently expire on December 31, 2004.
+The terms currently expire on December 31, 2005.

-Under the Agreements, if during the 2-year period following a "change in control", the officer is terminated by the Company without "cause", or resigns after (i) not being maintained in his or her prior position, (ii) being reduced in duties, compensation or benefits, (iii) determining he or she is unable to carry out his or her duties and responsibilities, or (iv) being relocated without his or her consent (and also in the case of J. S. Brinzo, resigns within 30 days following the first anniversary of a "change in control"), such officer would be entitled (a) to lump sum payments of 3 years of base pay and incentive compensation, (b) to a lump sum payment of the then present value of the unfunded pension benefits that he or she would be entitled to receive 3 years after his or her termination of employment, and (c) to continue participation in medical and other welfare benefit plans for 3 years after his or her termination of employment.
+Under the Agreements, if during the two-year period following a "change in control", the officer is terminated by the Company without "cause", or resigns after (1) not being maintained in his or her prior position, (2) being reduced in duties, compensation or benefits, (3) determining he or she is unable to carry out his or her duties and responsibilities, or (4) being relocated without his or her consent (and also in the case of J. S. Brinzo, resigns within 30 days following the first anniversary of a "change in control"), such officer would be entitled (a) to lump sum payments of three years of base pay and incentive compensation, (b) to a lump sum payment of the then present value of the unfunded pension benefits that he or she would be entitled to receive three years after his or her termination of employment, and (c) to continue participation in medical and other welfare benefit plans for three years after his or her termination of employment.
 The Agreements also entitle the officers to vesting of all incentive pay at the greater of target or actual performance, and medical and life insurance benefit continuation for life upon retirement or following termination, unless the termination was for "cause".
-In addition, the Agreements provide that the officers are eligible for reimbursement of outplacement expenses up to 15% of base pay.
+In addition, the Agreements provide that the officers are eligible for reimbursement of outplacement expenses up to 15 percent of base pay.
 The Company will protect the officers against any imposition of excise tax on "excess parachute" payments under the Internal Revenue Code by providing "gross up" payments to the officers.
 The Agreements provide that the officers will not compete with the Company for two years following their termination of employment under the Agreements.